 Sometimes yes.
 Often no. The signal isn't whether she's pulled away — it's whether there's still ambivalence.
 If she's saying "I don't know," there's a window.
 If she's saying "I'm done," the work shifts to your integrity, not her return.
 Either way, the call is the place to find out.

 Pricing is shared on the discovery call after we confirm fit.
 This is high-touch 1:1 work — not a course, not a group.
-Men who book typically invest in their marriage at the level they invest in their career.
-If cost is the first concern, this isn't the right room.
+The investment reflects the depth and the small client load.

 Fully.
 No diagnosis.
 No insurance billing.
 No record outside our work.
 Coaching sits outside the clinical system on purpose — your name doesn't end up in a chart, a portal, or a database.